The Ventura Police Department’s Community Academy is coming!

 The Community Academy meets one night a week for ten weeks.
 Each night features a new topic, with speakers, demonstrations, and discussions.
 We’ll answer your questions and give you an in-depth, behind the scenes look at police operations.

 Community Academy participants are selected by the Ventura Police Department through the application process.
-Applications are available from the Ventura Police Department or through the online web application.
 Due to the sensitive nature of some subjects being presented in the Community Academy, a criminal background check and in person interview will be conducted with all individuals applying for participation.

 Potential candidates must meet the following criteria: